Ibrahim227/Ibrahim227/README.md

 Here are some ideas to get you started:

-- I’m currently working on my portfolio project <a href="https://github.com/Ibrahim227/PixelPacker"</a>
+- I’m currently working on my portfolio project
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...